minldmrc/StringMatching/my_journey.md

-# My Journey – String Matching Homework
+# My Journey – CENG303 String Matching Homework

 ## Introduction

-This homework focused on implementing and analyzing string matching algorithms and building a system that can intelligently choose the most suitable algorithm for a given scenario.
-At the beginning, I was familiar with the theoretical definitions of string matching algorithms, but I had limited experience implementing and comparing them in a structured and performance-oriented framework.
+This homework assignment focused on implementing and analyzing classical string matching algorithms, including Naive, KMP, Rabin-Karp, and Boyer-Moore, as well as designing a custom algorithm and a pre-analysis strategy to select the most suitable algorithm based on input characteristics.

-Through this assignment, I gained hands-on experience with algorithm design, performance analysis, and decision-making based on input characteristics.
+The project was implemented in Java using a provided framework that included a common `Solution` base class, automated test runners, and a comprehensive set of test cases.
+Through this assignment, I explored how different algorithms behave under varying conditions such as short patterns, repetitive structures, long texts, and large alphabets.

-## Learning Process and Implementation
+## Boyer-Moore Implementation Experience

-### Boyer-Moore Algorithm

-The most challenging and educational part of this homework was implementing the Boyer-Moore algorithm.
-I started by revisiting the theoretical background, especially the **bad character rule** and how it allows the algorithm to skip unnecessary comparisons.

-I implemented the algorithm step by step, beginning with preprocessing the pattern to build the bad character table.
-During implementation, I paid special attention to edge cases such as:
-- Pattern longer than text
-- No match situations
+Implementing the Boyer-Moore algorithm was the most technically challenging part of this homework.
+While the bad character rule was relatively straightforward, the good suffix rule required much deeper understanding.

+I had to carefully study how suffix and prefix tables are constructed and how they interact during mismatch handling.
+Small mistakes in index calculations or shift logic easily caused incorrect matches or infinite loops.
+To overcome this, I tested the algorithm on very small strings, printed intermediate tables, and verified each rule separately before combining them.

+In the end, my implementation successfully passed all test cases and performed especially well on long-pattern scenarios, which confirmed that the algorithm was implemented correctly.

+## Designing the GoCrazy Algorithm

+The most enjoyable part of this homework was designing my own algorithm, called **GoCrazy**.
+Instead of inventing a completely new algorithm, I chose a hybrid approach that combines existing ideas in a simple and understandable way.

+My final design decision was intentionally minimal:

-- Repeated characters in the pattern
+- If the pattern length is **short (< 5)** → use **KMP**

-Testing the algorithm against the provided JSON test cases helped me verify correctness and understand how different inputs affect performance.

-### GoCrazy Algorithm

-For the optional GoCrazy algorithm, I experimented with combining simple heuristics inspired by existing algorithms.
-The goal was not to outperform well-established algorithms in every case, but to explore how heuristic-based optimizations can work for specific pattern characteristics.

-This part helped me think more creatively about algorithm design rather than strictly following textbook approaches.
+- Otherwise → use a **Sunday-style skipping algorithm**

+I initially considered more complex pattern analysis (such as dominant characters or repetition detection), but I realized that such logic could make the code harder to explain and maintain.
+Since this is an undergraduate algorithms course, I simplified GoCrazy to a clean and student-readable hybrid.

+Despite its simplicity, GoCrazy performed very well in practice.
+It was the fastest algorithm in several cases such as long texts, Unicode-heavy inputs, and large alphabets.
+This showed me that even simple heuristics can produce strong real-world performance.

 ## Pre-Analysis Strategy

-I implemented a pre-analysis system that decides which algorithm to use before execution.
-My strategy considers several factors:
+The purpose of the pre-analysis module was to select the fastest algorithm **before execution**, based on quick observations of the input.

+My strategy was designed with two priorities:
+1. **Very low overhead**
+2. **Reasonable accuracy**

+The main factors I considered were:
 - Pattern length
 - Text length
-- Repeating prefixes in the pattern
+- Repetitive structure in the pattern
-- Expected overhead of the algorithm
+- Estimated alphabet size

 For example:
-- Very short patterns are handled efficiently by the Naive algorithm.
+- Very short patterns → Naive
-- Patterns with repeating prefixes favor KMP.
-- Longer patterns in large texts benefit from Boyer-Moore or Rabin-Karp.

-This section helped me understand that algorithm efficiency is not only about asymptotic complexity, but also about practical input characteristics and overhead.
+- Repetitive patterns → KMP
+- Long text + long pattern → Boyer-Moore
+- Large alphabet scenarios → sometimes GoCrazy or Boyer-Moore

+Although the pre-analysis does not always choose the absolute fastest algorithm, its overhead is extremely small, and it demonstrates how heuristic-based decision making can be effective in algorithm selection.

 ## Research and External Resources

-During this homework, I used several external resources to guide my implementation and understanding:
+During this homework, I used several external resources for **conceptual understanding only**, including:

+- *CLRS – Introduction to Algorithms* (Boyer-Moore theory)
-- Online articles and visual explanations of the Boyer-Moore algorithm
+- GeeksForGeeks articles on KMP, Rabin-Karp, and Boyer-Moore
-- Course lecture notes on string matching algorithms
+- University lecture notes and online tutorials
-- Discussions and examples explaining trade-offs between Naive, KMP, Rabin-Karp, and Boyer-Moore

-I also used a Large Language Model (ChatGPT) to:
+I also used **ChatGPT** as a learning assistant to:
+- Clarify edge cases
+- Compare alternative implementations
+- Improve code readability
-- Clarify parts of the Boyer-Moore algorithm logic
+- Brainstorm hybrid algorithm ideas
-- Validate my understanding of preprocessing steps
-- Get feedback on how to structure the pre-analysis strategy

-The LLM was used as a learning aid and conceptual guide, not as a direct code generator.
+All final code was written, tested, and debugged manually by me.
+The LLM was used responsibly as a support tool, not as an automatic code generator.

-## Challenges Faced

-One of the main challenges was balancing correctness and efficiency.
-Some implementations initially worked for simple cases but failed on edge cases.
-Debugging these issues required careful tracing of indices and shifts.

-Another challenge was designing the pre-analysis logic in a way that improves performance without adding excessive overhead.
-This taught me that sometimes a simpler decision rule can be more effective than a complex one.

 ## What I Learned

-From this homework, I learned:
-- How advanced string matching algorithms work in practice
+This assignment taught me several important lessons:

+- Algorithm performance is highly input-dependent.
+- Preprocessing can be both a strength and a weakness.
-- How preprocessing can drastically improve runtime performance
+- Even simple heuristics can significantly improve performance.
+- Debugging algorithmic logic requires patience and systematic testing.
-- How to evaluate algorithms not only by theory but also by real test results
+- Hybrid approaches can outperform classical algorithms in real test cases.
-- The importance of documenting research and development processes

-Overall, this assignment strengthened both my algorithmic thinking and my practical software engineering skills.
+I also learned not to underestimate “simple” algorithms like Naive — in many short-pattern scenarios, it outperformed more advanced methods due to lower overhead.

-## Feedback
+## Honest Reflection

-This homework was challenging but very instructive.
-The provided test framework and comparison tables made it easier to understand algorithm behavior and performance differences.
-The requirement to document the learning journey encouraged honest reflection rather than focusing only on results.
+At the beginning, this homework felt overwhelming, especially the Boyer-Moore implementation.
+I struggled with understanding the good suffix rule and spent a lot of time fixing subtle bugs.

+However, once everything started working, the assignment became very satisfying.
+Seeing my implementations pass all tests and watching my custom algorithm win some cases was genuinely motivating.

+Although this homework took much more effort than I initially expected, it significantly improved my confidence in implementing complex algorithms and analyzing performance trade-offs.

+Overall, this was one of the most educational assignments I have completed so far.

 **Name:** Minel Demirci
 **Student Number:** 23050121003
+**Course:** CENG303 – Algorithms
+**University:** Ankara Yıldırım Beyazıt University